Glossary Of Mortgage Terms

 A document from a lender or mortgage broker giving you an indication of how much you could afford to borrow to buy a home.
 Also known as a Decision in Principle or an Agreement in Principle.

-We won’t run a credit check when you get a Mortgage in Principle from Trussle.
+We'll run a soft credit check when you get a Trussle Mortgage in Principle, which won't impact your credit score.
 Lenders will run a credit check when you get an Agreement in Principle directly from them.

 The amount of time that you’ll take to pay off your mortgage.
 Most mortgage terms are between 20 - 30 years, but some mortgages allow for overpayments which reduce the mortgage term.